Stability of emergent time periodicity in a few-body interacting system

 \subsection{Zero temperature analysis}

-We begin by considering a zero-temperature collisional bath, i.e., taking $\beta\to\infty$ in Eq.~\eqref{ancilla_state} and\je{,} therefore\je{,} $\rho_A = \ketbra{0}{0}$.
+We begin by considering a zero-temperature collisional bath, i.e., taking $\beta\to\infty$ in Eq.~\eqref{ancilla_state} and, therefore, $\hat\rho_A = \ketbra{0}{0}$.
 This drives $q_1$, the qubit in contact with the collisional bath, to its ground state in the long time limit.
 For $N=2$, Eq.~\eqref{LMG_Ham} does not support any stable oscillatory behavior, with both qubits ultimately being driven to their local ground states~\cite{MariaPRA}.
 In contrast, for $N\!\geq\!3$ the spectrum of the system is sufficiently rich that it can support stable oscillations emerging from the otherwise intrinsically random dynamics of the collision model since the additional qubits in the system allows for decoherence free subspaces to be supported~\cite{DFSreview}.
 These subspaces live between specific energy eigenstates of the system Hamiltonian.
-The bath locally interacting with only the first qubit in the system is sufficient to open a dissipative channel which can ``purge" the system of unwanted eigenstates and thus this setting establishes the conditions necessary for dissipative system to exhibit a time-crystalline behavior~\cite{BucaNatComms}.
+The bath locally interacting with only the first qubit in the system is sufficient to open a dissipative channel which can ``purge" the system of unwanted eigenstates and thus this setting establishes the conditions necessary for dissipative system to exhibit an emergent time-periodic behavior~\cite{BucaNatComms}.

 To make things concrete, in Fig.~\ref{fig2_zerotemp} we examine the case of $N=3$ and 4 explicitly.
-We fix the initial state \je{vector} to be
+We fix the initial state vector to be

 and (arbitrarily) choose $B=0.5$.
 For both system sizes we find stable oscillations are established in all of the qubits that are not directly interacting with the collisional bath, while $q_1$ is clearly driven to an equilibrium state at zero temperature.
+We remark that only the amplitude of the observed oscillations are impacted for any other choice of initial state, including fully random, that has a non-zero overlap with the dynamical symmetry~\cite{GiacomoPRA}.
 Since the period of oscillations is directly related to the relevant spectral gap in the system Hamiltonian, i.e., it is the energy difference between the states supporting the decoherence free subspace, we can readily identify which energy eigenvalues and states that the system will oscillate between in the long time limit, which are shown in Fig.~\ref{fig1_spectra} by the dotted lines, and are given by